t-hamano/notes-data-generator/README.md

-# Block Commenting Data Generator
+# Notes Data Generator

-This plugin adds test users and test block comments to make it easier to test the block-level commenting feature currently under development on the Gutenberg plugin.
+This plugin adds test users and test Notes to make it easier to test the block-level commenting feature currently under development on the Gutenberg plugin.

 > [!CAUTION]
 > Do not use this plugin in production site.